Summarizing Strategies

 Play Video about Somebody Wanted But So Video Song

-• Somebody: Identify the character or key figure.
+• Somebody: main character

-• But: Explain the conflict or challenge.
+• But: the problem

 This adaptable framework makes it ideal for summarizing everything from fictional narratives to historical events.